RohitR13/Regression/README.md

 Implementation of Linear Regression, Gradient Descent, &amp; Random Fourier Features

-HW done in CS4641 class
+This was an assignment done in my CS4641 ML class